ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-io.rst

 ANALOG INPUTS
 -------------

 Often analog voltage measurement pins are provided.
-These are used for current and/or voltage sensing from a power module (if a dedicated connector has not been provided), other system voltage monitor points, or for analog :ref:`RSSI<common-rssi-received-signal-strength-indication>` input.
+These are used for current and/or voltage sensing from a power monitor (if a dedicated connector has not been provided), other system voltage monitor points, or for analog :ref:`RSSI<common-rssi-received-signal-strength-indication>` input.